- Country Info

-- The course employs a curriculum that is accredited and externally monitored by independent, credible organization in the field
+- The course employs a curriculum that is accredited and externally monitored by independent, credible organizations in the field

-In addition, you want to take your certification course for teaching English abroad from an institution that provides comprehensive job search guidance - a critical factor in choosing the right TEFL course - to help you find job opportunities and with matters like interviews, working with recruiters, figuring out visas and other facets of your job search process.
+In addition, you want to take your certification course for teaching English abroad from an institution that provides comprehensive job search guidance.
+This is a critical factor in choosing the right TEFL course, to help you find job opportunities and with matters like interviews, working with recruiters, figuring out visas, and other facets of your job search process.

 Ready To Get Started?
 Learn How to Choose the Right TEFL Course First

 There are literally hundreds of schools and institutions that offer any four of the above certifications (and many more) varying in price from $200-$4,000.
 So how is one supposed to know which certification courses are actually worth time and money?

 Here are some tips that will give you the knowledge to make a good decision for your needs: